 Prior to selecting a primary care doctor, there are important questions a patient should ask themselves and/or the doctor’s office staff to ensure that the health care provider is right for them.

+There are so many different primary care providers to choose from.
 Self-reflective questions guide a patient into thinking about what their healthcare wants are and set boundaries about what they need from a provider.

 Introspective questions include but are not limited to: